hailelagi/hailelagi.com/content/writing/stitch-fs.md

 {{< toc >}}

-The modern computing/data infrastructure is [vast and interesting](https://landscape.cncf.io/).
+The modern open source computing/data infrastructure is [vast](https://landscape.cncf.io/) and [interesting](https://projects.apache.org/projects.html).
 What happens when you read or write some data persistently?

-What _really_ lurks in the world of disk IO? what is at the core? how do abstractions like [mountpoint-s3](https://github.com/awslabs/mountpoint-s3), [google's cloud-storage fuse](https://cloud.google.com/storage/docs/cloud-storage-fuse/overview) or [ceph-fuse](https://docs.ceph.com/en/reef/man/8/ceph-fuse/) come to be filesystems?
+What _really_ lurks in the world of disk IO? what does storage mean in the cloud? how do filesystems like [mountpoint-s3](https://github.com/awslabs/mountpoint-s3), [google's cloud-storage fuse](https://cloud.google.com/storage/docs/cloud-storage-fuse/overview) or [ceph-fuse](https://docs.ceph.com/en/reef/man/8/ceph-fuse/) come to be?

-Why a filesystem?
-It seems like **a fundamental abstraction**, an idea so pervasive to any computer, it's important to appreciate it's an _invention_.
-What do sophisticated filesystems old and new alike, say **zfs**[^1], **xfs**[^2], **ffs**[^3] and [ext4](https://www.kernel.org/doc/html/v4.20/filesystems/ext4/index.html) really do? why are there so many? what are some of the _key ideas and design tradeoffs?_ what are the _workloads?_ Like all abstractions we begin not by looking at the implementation we look at the _interfaces_.
+Filesystems seem like such **a fundamental abstraction**, an idea so pervasive to any computer, it's important to appreciate it's an _invention_.
+What do sophisticated filesystems old and new alike: **zfs**[^1], **xfs**[^2], **ffs**[^3] and [ext4](https://www.kernel.org/doc/html/v4.20/filesystems/ext4/index.html) really do? why are there so many? what are some of the _key ideas and design tradeoffs?_ what are the _workloads?_

-A quick glance at [flubber a FUSE fs on object storage](https://github.com/hailelagi/flubber):
+To explore these questions I made [a filesystem over object storage](https://github.com/hailelagi/flubber):
 <script async id="asciicast-569727" src="https://asciinema.org/a/569727.js"></script>

+To understand any abstraction and its composition we begin not by looking at the implementation we look at the _interfaces_ and _primitives_.

-## physical layer
+## storage
-At the bottom, there must exist some _physical media_ which will hold data we conveniently call a 'block'.
-It could be an HDD, SSD, [tape](https://aws.amazon.com/storagegateway/vtl/) or something else, [what interface does this physical media present?](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf) It's exposed over many _protocols_.
+At the bottom, [somewhere](https://cloud.google.com/docs/geography-and-regions), in the long lost, cold, and distant datacenter, there must exist some _physical media_ which will hold data we conveniently call a 'block'.
+It could be a Hard Disk Drive, Solid State Drive, [tape](https://aws.amazon.com/storagegateway/vtl/) or something else, [what interface does this physical media present?](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf) It's exposed over many _protocols_.

 ![simplified sketch of file system layering](/sketch_fs.svg)